To speak to a Champlain College representative, call 888-545-3459.

 Do I need an undergraduate degree in business to apply?

 No. In fact, we highly encourage those with a variety of majors to consider the Champlain MBA as an opportune way to develop those skills needed for virtually any career.
-To make your transition into the degree as seamless as possible for those without an undergraduate degree in Business, Champlain has built four MBA Start-Up Courses to introduce you to the key concepts you will need to be successful in the MBA Core courses.
-These classes are offered for those entering the MBA program who need grounding in the language and key concepts that would be acquired in a typical undergraduate business program.
+To make your transition into the degree as seamless as possible for those without an undergraduate degree in Business, we may require that your take pre-requisite courses to introduce you to the key concepts you will need to be successful in the MBA core courses.
+Alternatively, you may demonstrate your compentency in areas of business through our test-out program.

 What courses should I take as a part-time student?